The Best College in Every State (2026)

 Location: Denver, CO

 The University of Denver was established in 1864—just six years after the founding of Denver itself—and is the oldest independent institution of higher education in the Rocky Mountain region.
 The University of Denver puts the “high” in higher education: University Halls, the oldest building on campus, sits at exactly 5,280 feet (or a mile) above sea level.
-The university is well known for study abroad, with more than three-quarters of undergraduates participating in study abroad programming.
+The university is well known for its study abroad programs, with more than 70% of undergraduates participating—one of the highest rates in the nation.

 Learn more about the University of Denver and what it takes to get accepted.